 With a foundation, as you build your art career, you will avoid mistakes and pitfalls that waste valuable time.
 If you who are working alone, you have many different things pulling at you.
 You also need to make good decisions and put your efforts in the right direction.
 I want to share a true story that hopefully will help you make the right choices.

 It was just after Thanksgiving and I got an urgent call from an artist I’ll call Emily.
 She had just submitted her work to be in a booth at a new Art Fair in Miami during Art Fair Week.
 It was her dream to have her work be there during Art Fair Week.
 She had a friend whose art had been shown there two years ago.
 It was seen by a curator who invited her to be in a show in Europe as a result.
 That show led to all sorts of good things.
 Emily was sure this would be her big opportunity.
 She wanted to know my opinion.
 She had to decide by tomorrow to send off her painting in time.

-The problem was, she didn’t know the people who were tending the booth, she didn’t know anything about the art fair (but she heard it was a good location), she didn’t know what the art fair looked like, and the people didn’t know her or her work.
-It would cost $2500.
-I told her that I didn’t think she was setting herself up for success and there were too many issues that interfered with the likelihood of a successful outcome, but she decided was going to do it anyway.
-She asked if I could check it out when I was there for the art fairs and I agreed to if I had the time.
+The problem was, Emily didn’t know the people who were tending the booth, she didn’t know anything about the art fair (she heard it was a good location), she didn’t know what the art fair looked like, and the people didn’t know her or her work.
+The chance of it being successful for her were very slim.
+I felt she was going about this all backwards and that she should slow down.
+I told her to hold off.
+There were too many issues that interfered with the likelihood of a successful outcome.
+And, there was a high price tag.
+She would be paying for the venue and the cost of shipping.